alexfdz/greendao-mvn/README.md

 greenDAO is a light & fast ORM solution for Android that maps objects to SQLite databases.
 Being highly optimized for Android, greenDAO offers great performance and consumes minimal memory.

+Example based in greenDAO DAOExample (https://github.com/greenrobot/greenDAO).

+For more information about greenDAO see http://greendao-orm.com .

 ### Contents

 * greendao-example-daogenerator: Maven project as a container of the dao and dao-generator modules